European Foundations for Sustainable Agriculture and Food

 As EFSAF is not a pooled fund or a funding scheme, foundation members contribute to the field according to their mission and means individually.
 This may take different forms, such as support of coalition building and strategic thinking; implementation of performance measurement of food systems at country level; production of evidence-based research and development of a common narrative; public mobilisation and campaigning; advocacy work towards governments as well as support to grass-roots organisations; support of innovative projects; organisation of events for debate with all actors in the field of food systems; and/or thematic workshops with experts and policymakers.

-The group, formed in 2016, initially started off with a global focus on family farming, before deciding on a close and specific joint action on European policies.
+The group formed in 2016 to engage in close and specific joint action on European policies.
 This strategic decision was motivated by the conclusion that European policies are a major hurdle to sustainability in the areas the foundations are actively involved in such as agriculture, food, rural areas, agroecology, health and poverty.

 Interested foundations can contact Silvia Balmas for a full strategy document presenting EFSAF’s vision, objectives and functioning.